-- Partner with Alexandra Rose to increase voucher value if applicable
+- Partnering with Alexandra Rose to increase voucher value if applicable

-Local authorities can also play a key role in improving the uptake of these vouchers by appointing a council officer or health professional to oversee Healthy Start in the area, ensuring an adequate supply of information is available and improving the diversity of retailers accepting the vouchers.
+Local authorities can also play a key role in improving the uptake of these vouchers by appointing a council officer or health professional to oversee Healthy Start in the area, ensuring an adequate supply of information is available for health service providers and families, and improving the diversity of retailers accepting the vouchers.

-The Scottish Government is currently consulting on the development of a Welfare Foods package, which will include a system for Best Start Foods payment, formerly known as the UK Healthy Start Vouchers, to be delivered by the new Social Security Agency.
+In summer 2019 the Scottish Government will be implementing a new Best Start Foods payment to replace Healthy Start vouchers.
 Best Start Foods will continue to provide targeted financial support for low income pregnant women and families to purchase healthier foods.
 Read more.

 - Joint learning from a Healthy Start campaign (Brighton & Hove Food Partnership 2017)

 - Making the Most of Healthy Start: A Practical Guide (First Steps Nutrition Trust 2017)

 - Healthy Start: What happened?
 What next?
 (First Steps Nutrition Trust 2018)

 - Boosting Healthy Start in Kingston upon Thames (Beyond the Food Bank 2016)